-Research in the Fallahi Lab aims at designing, building and utilizing new experimental and computational tools to analyze and interpret multi-scale processes that regulate the behavior of human cells and tissues in response to perturbations such as cytokines, stress, cytotoxic and targeted drugs.
-The lab works at the interface of bioengineering, systems biology and quantitative pharmacology, and relies on new technologies such as multiplex proteomic and genomic measurements, high-throughput microscopy, single-cell analysis, and multi-scale modeling.
+Research in the Fallahi Lab aims at designing, building and utilizing new experimental and computational tools to analyze multi-scale processes that regulate the behavior of human cells in response to perturbations such as cytokines, stress, cytotoxic and targeted drugs.
+The lab works at the interface of computational bioengineering, systems biology and quantitative pharmacology, and relies on advanced technologies such as multiplexed proteomic and genomic measurements, high-throughput microscopy, single-cell analysis, and multi-scale modeling.
 Our long-term goal is to define, at a single-cell level, molecular mechanisms that underlie adaptive cell fate decisions in the presence of cell-autonomous, microenvironment, and therapy-induced selective pressures, and elucidate how they vary under unhealthy conditions, e.g. in cancer cells.
 A detailed and network-level understanding of these mechanisms will provide a rational basis for choosing the optimal molecular targets to: (i) maximize therapeutic response, (ii) prevent therapeutic resistance, and (iii) reduce therapy-induced adverse effects.